October 4, 2024

 1. Hidden bite problems (overbite, underbite, crossbite, open bite)

 Bite problems can exist behind a straight smile.
 An overbite means the upper front teeth cover too much of the lower; an underbite means the lower teeth sit ahead of the upper; a crossbite means some upper teeth sit inside the lower when biting down; an open bite means the front teeth do not touch even when the back teeth are closed.
-Any of these can cause uneven enamel wear, chipped teeth, gum recession, and chewing inefficiency, even when the front teeth themselves look perfectly aligned.
+Any of these can cause uneven enamel wear, chipped teeth, gum recession, and chewing inefficiency, even when the front teeth themselves look well-aligned.

 2. Jaw misalignment and TMJ pain